KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 ### How to combine KNX TP and KNX IoT Point API

-Since KNX IoT is semantic equivalent as another KNX transport layer, interworking between KNX IoT Point API and KNX TP is possible through an `iot router`.
+Since KNX IoT is semantic equivalent as another KNX transport layer, interworking between KNX IoT Point API and KNX/TP and KNXnet/IP is possible through an `iot router`.
-The `iot router` converts messages from TP (or IP) to KNX IoT Point API messages.
+The `iot router` converts messages from KNX/TP (or KNXnet/IP) to KNX IoT Point API messages.

 | ![Knx iot router ](/assets/images/iot-router.jpg) |
 |:--:|